Adrenal gland: Androgens

 Cells in zona reticularis of the adrenal glands produce male sex hormones, or androgens, the most important of which is DHEA.
 In general, these hormones do not have an overall effect in the male body, and are converted to more potent androgens such as testosterone and DHT or to estrogens (female sex hormones) in the gonads, acting in this way as a metabolic intermediate.

 Catecholamines

-Primarily referred to in the United States as epinephrine and norepinephrine, adrenaline and noradrenaline are catecholamines, water-soluble compounds that have a structure made of a catechol group and an amine group.
+Also called epinephrine and norepinephrine, adrenaline and noradrenaline, respectively, are catecholamines – water-soluble compounds that have a structure made of a catechol group and an amine group.
 The adrenal glands are responsible for most of the adrenaline that circulates in the body, but only for a small amount of circulating noradrenaline.
 These hormones are released by the adrenal medulla, which contains a dense network of blood vessels.
-Adrenaline and noradrenaline act by interacting with adrenoreceptors throughout the body, with effects that include an increase in blood pressure and heart rate.
+Adrenaline and noradrenaline act by binding to adrenoreceptors throughout the body, with effects that include an increase in blood pressure and heart rate.
 Actions of adrenaline and noradrenaline are responsible for the fight or flight response, characterised by a quickening of breathing and heart rate, an increase in blood pressure, and constriction of blood vessels in many parts of the body.